ShadowfeindX/bitmap-encryptor/README.md

 ###Introducing the Cryptomatic 9000!
 This ingenious piece of software will tear up your picture and re-arrange it into an entirely new image!
 And this isn't simple shredding either.
-The Cryptomatic 9000 will split your image at the molecular level into MILLIONS of pixels before regrouping them in a completely RANDOM order, making it impossible for onlookers to even attempt to identify even the original colors, much less the image itself.
+The Cryptomatic 9000 will split your image at the molecular level into MILLIONS of pixels before regrouping them in a completely RANDOM order!
+Not only that, but it also recalculates a new RGB(hex) value for each pixel it scans, making it impossible for onlookers to even attempt to identify even the original colors, much less the image itself.
 Behold the 3 S's of the Cryptomatic!

 ###Secure!
 Normal encryption programs provide you with a master key that will allow you to decrypt any images encrypted with that key,